 Pacifiers are one of those things that are the subject of a lot of debate in the parenting world.
 From when to give a baby a pacifier to whether or not pacifiers are bad for teeth, there is a ton of conflicting information.
 As Bellaire and Houston orthodontists, we can’t give you a definitive answer on whether a pacifier is right for your infant, but we can address the subject from an orthodontic angle.
 In this post, we’ll be covering everything you need to know about pacifiers and teeth.

 Babies are born with a natural sucking reflex.
-In fact, some babies start sucking their thumbs and fingers in the womb!
+Some babies start sucking their thumbs and fingers in the womb!
 It helps them soothe themselves.
 Plus, putting things in their mouths, thumbs and pacifiers included, is a way infants learn about the world around them.
 It’s perfectly normal for babies to suck their thumb or use a pacifier and it’s nothing for parents to worry about.

 Are Pacifiers Bad for Teeth?